What Is a KPI? (All your questions answered)

 Understand that Key Performance Indicators are different for each industry, growth stage, and project phase.

-Follow the industry standards only if the match with your goals and objectives.
+Follow the industry standards only if they match with your goals and objectives.

 Also, remember that the metrics you measure will change as your company grows and scales.

 Leading a successful business is easier when you use KPIs that provide a graphical overview of where you stand.
 You’ll get insight into historical trends, current progress, and problem areas; and can use this information to maintain sustainable growth.

 - A KPI (Key Performance Indicator) is a measurable value that indicates whether a team/company is reaching its targets (benchmarks).